An Employer’s Guide to Worker Protection Standard Compliance

 - Location and description of area to be treated.

 - Product name, EPA registration number, active ingredients and REI.

 - Whether both oral warnings and treated area posting are required on the product labeling.

 - Entry restrictions and other safety requirements for treated areas.

-Operators of agricultural establishments must make sure that the commercial pesticide applicator and his or her employer are aware of all areas on the establishment where pesticides will be applied and where an REI may be in effect while the commercial handler is on the establishment, and of any restrictions on entering those areas.
+Operators of agricultural establishments must make sure that the commercial applicator and his or her employer are aware of all areas on the establishment where pesticides will be applied, where an REI may be in effect while the commercial handler is on the establishment and any restrictions on entering those areas.

-- Posted 24 hours or less before application and during the REI, and removed before workers enter and within three days after the end of the REI.
+- No more than 24 hours before application and must be removed within 3 days after the end of the REI.